kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

     Pressure side trailing edge of the blade cross-sections, defined by the last point of the local cross-section.

+In windIO v1.0, the leading-edge :code:`LE` could be used to place layers but not explicitly defined in terms of curve fraction.
-In windIO v1.0, the leading-edge :code:`LE` was pre-defined, however, in windIO 2.0, the user has to explicitly define this field as an anchor to avoid any ambiguities.
+However, in windIO 2.0, the user has to explicitly define this field as an anchor to avoid any ambiguities.

 .. list-table::
    :widths: 400 400